2014 US Open – Men's singles

 Marin Čilić defeated Kei Nishikori in the final, 6–3, 6–3, 6–3 to win the men's singles tennis title at the 2014 US Open.
-It was Čilić's first major title, and he became the second Croatian to win a Grand Slam men's singles title after his coach Goran Ivanišević at the 2001 Wimbledon Championships.
+It was his first major title. Čilić was the second Croatian to win a men's singles major, after his coach Goran Ivanišević at the 2001 Wimbledon Championships.

 Rafael Nadal was the reigning champion, but withdrew before the tournament due to a right wrist injury.

-Nishikori became the first Japanese in the Open Era to reach a major semifinal, and the first since Jiro Sato at the 1933 French Championships.
+Nishikori became the first Japanese in the Open Era to reach a major semifinal and final, and the first since Jiro Sato at the 1933 French Championships.

-The finalists defeated Roger Federer and Novak Djokovic in their respective semifinals, guaranteeing a new major champion, the first major final with a guaranteed maiden champion since the 2008 Australian Open, and the first major final with two maiden finalists since the 2005 French Open.
-Nishikori and Čilić were also the two lowest-ranked seeds to reach the US Open final since 2002.
-Between the 2005 Australian Open and 2020 US Open, this was the only major final without one of the Big Four.
+The finalists defeated Roger Federer and Novak Djokovic in their respective semifinals, guaranteeing a new major champion.
+This was the first major final with a guaranteed first-time champion since the 2008 Australian Open and the first major final with two first-time finalists since the 2005 French Open.
+Nishikori and Čilić were the two lowest-ranked seeds to reach the US Open final since 2002.
+Between the 2005 Australian Open and 2020 US Open, this was the only major final not to feature a member of the Big Four.

-This marked the first US Open appearance for 2020 champion Dominic Thiem; he lost in the fourth round to Tomáš Berdych.
+This marked the first US Open appearance of future champion Dominic Thiem; he lost in the fourth round to Tomáš Berdych.